-We envision a national network of professionals, educators and subject-matter experts who agree on core principles of productive digital engagement and are committed to support one another as leaders in transforming digital culture into a place where intelligent conversation, healthy conflict and rigorous truth-seeking are valued.
+We at the Institute for Digital Civic Culture envision a national network of professionals, educators and subject-matter experts who agree on core principles of productive digital engagement and are committed to support one another as leaders in transforming digital culture into a place where intelligent conversation, healthy conflict and rigorous truth-seeking are valued.

 Beginning now, we are seeking leaders in various fields who can bring both subject-matter expertise and emotional intelligence to digital spaces, so that we can provide them with the tools, training and community support they need to transform digital culture for the betterment of global society.